Film phase:Post Production

 To a stranger, he’s quirky, but to those who know the famed Mr. Toilet, he’s the leader of the global sanitation revolution.
 He grew up in the slums of Singapore with a bucket for a toilet and knows the agonies first hand of what it’s like to go through life without having a proper loo.
 Using humor as his weapon, Mr. Toilet fights an uphill battle against taboos surrounding toilets asserting, “Poop culture will soon become pop culture.”
 But not everyone is thrilled with his unconventional methods—unabashedly using the word sh*t or referring to himself as the 007 of toilets because it spells loo upside down.
 After successfully creating the World Toilet Organization and convincing 193 countries to adopt United Nations World Toilet Day, Mr. Toilet has declared himself fit to help the 2.4 billion people without proper sanitation.
 But, as a toilet soldier who inherited an idealistic outlook, many conservatives and traditionalists feel threatened by Mr. Toilet’s approach.

-Mr. Toilet: The World’s #2 Man participated in the 2016 Diversity Fellows Initiative.
+Mr. Toilet: The World’s #2 Man participated in the 2016 Diversity Fellows Initiative (past program).

 ABOUT THE DIRECTOR